-The industry sessions will start on the afternoon of Tuesday, August 7 and run until midday on Wednesday, August 8.
-This part of the workshop will be devoted to “Future Quantum Industries” with invited participants from government and commercial sectors, including finance, defence, telecommunications, startups, and other relevant industries.
+The industry sessions started on the afternoon of Tuesday, August 7 and run until midday on Wednesday, August 8.
+This part of the workshop was devoted to “Future Quantum Industries” with invited participants from government and commercial sectors, including finance, defence, telecommunications, startups, and other relevant industries.

 Three dates to keep in mind!